Fundamental weight systems are quantum states: Positivity of the Cayley distance kernel

 \subsection{Semi-definite phases}

-For our proof of the exceptional positive semi-definite phases of the Cayley distance kernel in Prop. \ref{CayleyDistanceKernelPositiveSemiDefiniteAtLowIntegers} below, we will need Frobenius' character formula for Schur polynomials, recalled as Prop. \ref{FrobeniusFormula} below, and we will need to know that all coefficients of monomials in Schur polynomials are non-negative, which is manifest from the following form of their definition.
+For our proof of the exceptional positive semi-definite phases of the Cayley distance kernel in Prop. \ref{CayleyDistanceKernelPositiveSemiDefiniteAtLowIntegers} below, we need Frobenius' character formula for Schur polynomials, recalled as Prop. \ref{FrobeniusFormula} below, and we need to know that Schur polynomials count semistandard Young tableaux: